sathia27/sathia27.github.com/_posts/2021-07-17-oauth2-google-with-fast-api.md

 from fastapi import FastAPI, Request
 ```

-The Optional and FastAPI imports are standard among FastAPI applications. `Optional` is for type supporting in python.
-It is used for validating user's request before entering Api.
+The Optional and FastAPI imports are standard among FastAPI applications.
+Optional is for type support in python.
+It is used for validating a user's request before entering Api.

 ```python